Help Center

 Docs per folder10UnlimitedUnlimited

 Cancellation takes effect at the end of your current billing period — you keep access to your tier until then.
-Page credit packs are non-refundable and never expire.
+Page credit packs and AI Query Packs are non-refundable and never expire.

-For institutional pricing and multi-seat licensing, contact us at hello@intelarchive.com.
+For group or volume licensing, contact us at hello@intelarchive.com.

 Frequently Asked Questions